-Women in Focus is a brand new initiative coming to the European Congress of Radiology (ECR) in 2019.
-The event will consist of a series of special, non-scientific sessions dedicated to women working in healthcare.
-Organised by Prof. Hedvig Hricak, the programme will include a diverse array of inspiring speakers from across the world and from a variety of healthcare industries.
-These speakers will share their views on a range of topics related to gender and healthcare, tackling issues such as female leadership, mentoring, the generational progression of women in medicine, and work in challenging environments.
+Women in Focus was a brand new initiative at the 2019 European Congress of Radiology (ECR).
+The event consisted of a series of special, non-scientific sessions dedicated to women working in healthcare.
+Organised by Prof. Hedvig Hricak, the programme included a diverse array of inspiring speakers from across the world and from a variety of healthcare industries.
+These speakers shared their views on a range of topics related to gender and healthcare, tackling issues such as female leadership, mentoring, the generational progression of women in medicine, and work in challenging environments.

-Intended to be educational as well as inspiring, Women in Focus will explore and celebrate the crucial role that women play in healthcare, whilst offering advice and insights to those wishing to advance their caregiving skills and careers within this sector.
-Attendees will be able to claim CMEs, and through an interactive session style, including live audience polling and panel discussions, will be encouraged to share their own views on a variety of important issues.
-As the programme is intended to be relevant and interesting to everyone, and not only to the radiological community, this ECR event will also be open to the public.
+Intended to be educational as well as inspiring, Women in Focus explored and celebrated the crucial role that women play in healthcare, whilst offering advice and insights to those wishing to advance their caregiving skills and careers within this sector.
+Through an interactive session style, including live audience polling and panel discussions, attendees were encouraged to share their own views on a variety of important issues.
+As the programme was intended to be relevant and interesting to everyone, and not only to the radiological community, it was also open to the public.

-The programme will take place on Thursday, February 28 and Friday, March 1 in The Church, located near the Austria Center Vienna.
-The first sessions on each day will be followed by a coffee break in the basement lounge area of The Church with complimentary refreshments and accompanying live music.
+The programme took place on Thursday, February 28 and Friday, March 1 in The Church, located near the Austria Center Vienna.
+The first sessions on each day were followed by a networking coffee break in the basement lounge area of The Church with complimentary refreshments and accompanying live music.

 Women play such a crucial role in healthcare delivery across the world, yet their contributions are often overlooked.
 At ECR 2019, we wanted to celebrate female accomplishments in the medical community and inspire younger female attendees by enabling them to engage and learn from experienced role models.
 Women in Focus has emerged as the product of these intentions.
 The programme offers a platform for speakers to share their experiences, offer constructive advice and debate the often-difficult issues surrounding gender and healthcare.